matosjoaops/TVVS-PROJ/assignment01/report/report.md

 - Copy the PMD ruleset files used in the class to the `rulesets` folder;
 - Change the plugin configuration in order to enable and disable some rulesets:
   - ![](https://i.imgur.com/t94vbN9.png)
-    - Controversial rules were disabled since some of them did not make sense and were even marked as deprecated by PMD's own documentation.
+    - Controversial rules were disabled since some did not make sense and were even marked as deprecated by PMD's documentation.

 #### Report summary

 Before applying our custom configuration, the original report contained multiple violations with priority 1.
 The ones with the most violations were *AvoidUsingShortType* and *VariableNamingConventions*.
-For priority 2, we mostly see violations related to *SystemPrintln* and *AvoidReassigningParameters* but we didn't see a large amount of violations with this priority level.
+For priority 2, we mostly see violations related to *SystemPrintln* and *AvoidReassigningParameters*, but we did not see many violations with this priority level.
-For priority levels 3-5, there is a large variety of violations being reported across the entire project.
+For priority levels 3-5, a large variety of violations are reported across the entire project.
 The report also contains the file and line where each violation is detected, along with a short description.